c-conone/c-conone.github.io/Tutorial.md

 In addition to showcasing completed work, this document also provides a step-by-step tutorial detailing how the e-portfolio was created.
 It includes instructions on repository setup, file organization, Markdown formatting, and version control practices using GitHub.
 The goal is to offer a transparent, replicable process for building a professional online portfolio.

-# Creating a Personal E-Portfolio on GitHub Pages
+# Creating a Professional E-Portfolio on GitHub Pages